Skip to page content

 What happens during the procedure?

 You will be taken into the scanning room and made comfortable on the bed.
-You may be asked to lie on your back, side or front.
-This is dependent on where the biopsy is to be taken from so it is important for you make sure you are as comfortable as possible before the radiologist starts.
-You will need to lie as still as possible during the procedure.
+You may be asked to lie on your back, side or front and this will dependent on where the biopsy is to be taken.
+It is very important that you are as comfortable as possible before the radiologist starts because you will need to lie as still as possible during the procedure.

 A scan will be taken of the relevant area to locate the exact position for the insertion of the biopsy needle.
 The skin over the area will be cleaned with antiseptic and then numbed using a local anaesthetic before the biopsy needle is inserted and the tissue sample taken.
 You may be asked to hold your breath during the procedure so it is important that you take the same ‘depth’ of breath each time.